hugsy/gef/docs/api.md

 ## Quick start ##

-Here is the most basic skeleton for creating a new `GEF` command, named `newcmd`:
+Here is the most basic skeleton for creating a new `GEF` command named `newcmd`:

 ```python
 class NewCommand(GenericCommand):